uccser/cs-unplugged/docs/source/author/writing_guide.rst

 Code
 ==============================================================================

-Use three backticks eiher side of code to create a code block.
+You are able to include code snippets, either in a line of text or as a new block.

-You can add syntax highlighting by specifying the language after the first set of backticks (`list of language codes`_).
+To create a code block, use a line of three backticks before and after the code.
+You also can add syntax highlighting by specifying the language after the first set of backticks (`list of language codes`_).

 .. code-block:: none